sedyh/awesome-ebitengine/README.md

 [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

-A curated list of awesome Ebiten frameworks, libraries and software
+A curated list of awesome Ebitengine frameworks, libraries and software

-[Ebiten](https://github.com/hajimehoshi/ebiten) is an open source game library for the Go programming language.
-Ebiten's simple API allows you to quickly and easily develop 2D games that can be deployed across multiple platforms.
-Ebiten is made by [Hajime Hoshi](https://github.com/hajimehoshi).
+[Ebitengine](https://github.com/hajimehoshi/ebiten) is an open source game library for the Go programming language.
+Ebitengine's simple API allows you to quickly and easily develop 2D games that can be deployed across multiple platforms.
+Ebitengine is made by [Hajime Hoshi](https://github.com/hajimehoshi).

 ### Contributing